One of the things I get asked a lot is: “As a newbie, what virtual assistant equipment do I need?”

 - Laminator – although my dad likes to use this

-- Letterheads – we have only just finished our original print run of letterheads 6 years into the business.
+- Letterheads – we only finished our original print run of letterheads 6 years into the business.
 It’s completely unnecessary, just buy high quality paper and overprint it with your details

 - Mini cassette/tape machine for dictation – it made me very uneasy to have the only copy of tapes in our office.
 Everything is now digital.
 Actually also lurking under there is a foot pedal and some very expensive dictation software which isn’t as good as the freebie Express Scribe.